 Employment law in the U.S. is complex and constantly evolving, as are the relevant terms you should know.
 Keeping thorough records of contracts, performance conversations and key employee interactions can help protect your business if a dispute arises.
 It’s also smart to build a relationship with a business lawyer before issues come up and consult them immediately if an employee files a complaint or you’re considering terminating an employee.
 A proactive approach helps you avoid costly mistakes and maintain a compliant, healthy workplace.

-Occupational Safety and Health Act (OSHA) and the FMLA.
+Occupational Safety and Health Administration, or OSHA) and the FMLA.

 Terms related to sales and marketing

 Consumer protection laws play a major role in sales and marketing.
-They’re designed to prevent misleading claims, shady promotions and other tactics that can confuse or harm buyers.
-As digital marketing strategies, e-commerce tools and social media marketing methods have evolved, these rules have expanded right along with them.
+They’re designed to prevent misleading claims, deceptive promotions and other tactics that can confuse or harm buyers.
+As digital marketing strategies, e-commerce tools and social media marketing methods have evolved, these rules have expanded alongside them.

 Here are some important legal terms to understand:

-- Advertising unavailable stock: Promoting items you don’t actually have — especially as “specials” or at unusually low prices — just to draw people in is prohibited.
-Regulators view this as misleading and a direct violation of consumer protection laws.
+- Advertising unavailable stock: Promoting items you don’t actually have, especially as “specials” or at unusually low prices, just to draw people in, is prohibited.
+Regulators often view this as deceptive advertising and a violation of consumer protection laws.

-- CAN-SPAM law: This federal law requires every commercial email to include a clear way to unsubscribe, and businesses must honor opt-out requests within 10 business days.
-The penalties are steep — violations can exceed $53,000 per email.
+- CAN-SPAM Act: This federal law requires commercial emails to include a clear way to unsubscribe, and businesses must honor opt-out requests within 10 business days.
+CAN-SPAM Act penalties can be significant; inflation adjustments by the FTC have raised the civil penalty maximum to $53,088 per violation.

 - Free gifts: When you offer a “free gift,” the item must actually be free.
-You can’t raise the base price of a product to cover the cost of the giveaway.
-A 2-for-1 promotion only works legally if the combined price isn’t higher than the original single-product price.
+You can’t inflate the base price of a product to cover the cost of the giveaway.
+A 2-for-1 promotion generally only works legally if the combined price isn’t higher than the regular price of a single item.

-- “Made in the USA” labeling rule: The FTC allows this label only when a product’s significant parts, processing and labor come from the U.S. — “all or virtually all.”
-False origin claims can trigger large civil penalties and enforcement actions.
+- “Made in the USA” labeling rule: The FTC allows this label only when a product’s significant parts, processing and labor come from the U.S. — described as “all or virtually all.”
+Businesses can’t use this label if the product contains significant imported content or if final assembly happens abroad.
+False origin claims can trigger substantial civil penalties and enforcement actions.

-- Mistakes in advertising: If a price is listed incorrectly by accident, you don’t have to honor it.
-But you do need to fix the mistake promptly to avoid misleading customers.
+- Mistakes in advertising: If a price is listed incorrectly by accident, you may not be required to honor it in every situation.
+However, businesses should correct errors promptly to avoid misleading customers and reduce legal risk.

 - National Do Not Call (DNC) rules: Companies must check the National Do Not Call Registry every 31 days and avoid calling listed numbers.
-Violations of the Telemarketing Sales Rule can bring civil penalties exceeding $53,000 per call from federal regulators.
+Similar to email violations, ignoring DNC rules can result in civil penalties of up to $53,088 per call.

 - Telephone Consumer Protection Act (TCPA): Businesses need prior express written consent before sending marketing texts or autodialed calls.
 TCPA violations can lead to $500 per call or text in statutory damages, or up to $1,500 per violation if the conduct is found to be willful or knowing.